That semifinal featured enormous number of net-cords behind the serves & unusual turnaround after a relatively short break due to rain…

 27 % Haas – 45 of 162

 It was highly entertaining match in the first three sets that lasted 2 hours 40 minutes.
 At the beginning of the 4th set, Safin [11] looked much more tired, yet the luck was on his side – he held to open and the rain came during a rally which he won.
 The match was suspended at 1:0* (15/0) & Safin raised his arms in a redemption gesture.
 The 40-minute rain delay delivered a brutal exemplification how it can affect both players.
 Safin came back on court fresh & eager, while his German [9] opponent completely lost the match temperature at the indoor conditions, turning himself into a deflated error machine.
 Even when he tried destroying his racquet in the 5th set, he failed… Safin had been lucky to hang in there before the rain-break, because in the 2nd set he trailed *1:3 struggling with pain in his thighs.
 He also trailed *0:3 in the 2nd set tie-break.
-Haas has played four major semifinals in his career, that was his second & and the closest one to reach the final.
+Haas played four major semifinals in his career, that was his second, and the closest one to reach the final.

 Haas was the hottest player at the time, between Long Island ’01 and that semifinal against Safin,